denizgursoy/gotouch/src/customize/value.md

 project structure will be merged with all selected choices' values.

 ::: warning
-Be aware that only values under the selected project structure can be changed by users.
+Be aware that only **`values`** under the selected project structure can be changed by users.
 Values of selected choices cannot be changed.
+If you need some changeable values use  **`customValues`** of choices.
 :::

 ## Default Values